IIT-EnergySystemModels/openSDUC/doc/rst/Download.rst

 Cases
 -----
-Here, you have the input files of a small case study of `16 generators <../16g.zip>`_.
+Here, you have the input files of a small case study of 16 generators.

 Code
 ----